quilix/fast-notes/linux-sound-architecture.md

 In the near future sound boards evoluted becaus the people wanted to play music and to heare more sound at at time (so it was necessary to add mixers)

+8:22 Part allocated to OSS (Open Sound system) (approx. year 2000)

+The major drawback of OSS was 1 card per system but there were others.

+10:16 ALSA

+  - begins with the history of ALSA

+19:37 Reducing costs

+   - The sound hardware was simplified (no mixers, no sinthesizers).
+These features are emulated in software.

+20:30 Talks about the standardization of Audio Interfaces like AC97 and the addition of USB to ALSA